ryanhubler/Discord-Minecraft-whitelist-bot/README.md

 enable-rcon=true
 ```
 ## Usage
-1. To use the bot in discord you must create a bot in the discord developer portal and add its token to this line
+1. To use the bot in discord you must create a bot in the discord developer portal and add its token to this line in main.py
 ```python
 TOKEN = 'YOUR TOKEN GOES HERE'
 ````